 The majority of RVs spend most of their time outside and exposed to the sun and weather.

 Exposure to direct sunlight will slowly take away the luster and beauty of your RV’s exterior.

+The sun’s ultraviolet rays will bleach and oxidize the paint or fiberglass coating.
 You’ll be left with a dull, faded, and generally unattractive paint scheme.

 If you need to store your RV outside, strongly consider paying up for a covered storage spot.